iamabhay890/MedicalHistory/README.md

-now user can login by running the url name localhost:8080/mh/login new user can signup on the application by above given url there they will find a sign up button after clicking on signup button you'll get the user registation form. after logging on application you can see the full user list of the application and also we can modify that.
+now user can login by running the url name localhost:8080/mh/login new user can signup on the application by above given url there they will find a sign up button after clicking on signup button you'll get the user registation form. after logging on application you can see the full user list of the application and also we can modify that.'

+...

+**Admin login credentials
+username-admin
+password-admin**

+user and admin have different dashboards. admin can see the full user list at their dashboar admin can update the users credentials like name, phone, age, gender admin can soft delete the user once admin will soft delete any user than the user can not login on the application and also users details will not displayed to the admin.
+Admin can see their data by clicking on view profile. admin can update their name, age, phone, gender admin cannot change their username and password.

+user module.
+user can login to the application user can view their profile on the view profile page. user can not update their email id other details can be updated on the update column. user can fill their medical records by clicking on the add medical records button on user dashboard. user will only see their personal medical records.